chuckbergeron/etherplate/README.md

 ## TODO:

-* Toast message to say token purchase was broadcast
 * Link to view on on etherscan
 * If the user switches their MetaMask account or logs out of MetaMask, need to refresh the page or stop/restart event listeners with new wallet address (Long Polling?)
 * Test w/ Web3-integrated browsers such as Trust